vincentole/rustica_coffee_website/README.md

 <br />

-Rustica Coffee Website is a website with integrated store.
+Rustica Coffee Website is a website with an integrated store.
 The coffee shop is imaginary and the project was created for learning purposes.
 The website has a contact form integrated with formspree and formik, a random products section, a store subpage (among others), as well as an interactive shopping cart.
+In addition, the site is fully responsive and uses Next.js's integrated image optimization.

 <p align="right">(<a href="#top">back to top</a>)</p>